PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/SandwichMaker.md

 The sparkling preset recipes are based off of [this](https://twitter.com/silentdestroysr/status/1597664770991468545) chart, with two extra fillings of Curry Powder for consistency.

-Each use will require 1x Cucumber, 1x Pickle, 3x type-specific filling, 2x Curry Powder, and 2x Herba Mystica.
+Each use will require:
+- 1x Cucumber
+- 1x Pickle
+- 3x type-specific filling
+- 2x Curry Powder
+- 2x Herba Mystica

 For example, a Fighting type sandwich would have: 1x Cucumber, 4x Pickle, 2x Curry Powder, and 2x Herba Mystica.

 Herba exclusions for this sandwich are:
 - 1x Sweet and 1x Sour do not work for any type